 On this day all the city’s archaeological sites and certain museums are free to visit.
 This year, it's on the Monday following Easter Sunday.
 Also celebrated as World Heritage Day, the event is internationally observed and was first approved by UNESCO in 1983.

-Athens April Essentials
+Athens in April: Essentials

 Although the weather is warm during the day, the night can get fairly chilly.
-It is recommended you bring a coupleof warm layers so you can explore the city easily at night as well.
+It is recommended you bring a couple of warm layers so you can explore the city easily at night as well.
 There is a small chance of rain during April.
 Carrying an umbrella or raincoat would be a good idea, although you most likely would not need it.

-Getting Around Athens in April
+Getting around Athens in April

 Athens offers a range of public transport options to travel around the city including buses, trolleybuses, the suburban railway, the tram network, and the metro.

-- Bus & Trolley: The bus network along with the trolleybus is extensive in Athens.
+• Bus & trolley: The bus network along with the trolleybus is extensive in Athens.
 The Airport Express buses also operate throughout the day.

-Athens in April: Seasonal Delicacies
+Athens in April: Seasonal delicacies

-Where to eat: The Egg of the Rooster.
+Where to eat: The Rooster's Egg

 Tsoureki is a type of bread that is traditionally prepared during Easter.
 It features 3 braids, which symbolizes the Holy Trinity.
 The soft and fluffy bread with its stringy texture and semi soft crust is a delicacy that you shouldn’t miss!

-Where to eat: Belle Vue.
+Where to eat: Belle Vue

 One of the most popular dishes during April, lamb chops, also known as paidakia are a version of lamb ribs.
 They are typically marinated with mustard, garlic, lemon, zest, olive oil, and peppercorn.

-Where to eat: Sin Athena.
+Where to eat: Sin Athena

 This is a soup made with lamb offal during Easter.
 It is flavored with dill, butter, onions, and sometimes, vegetables as well.
 Rice is added at the end and avgolemono is used to thicken the soup.

-Where to eat: Funky Gourmet.
+Where to eat: Oinomageireio Epirus

 This dish is traditionally served during Easter, and is typically eaten as an appetizer.
 It consists of goat or lamb intestines wrapped around offal, and is served with sweetbread.
 The dish is usually grilled on a griddle.

-Where to eat: Mandrakis.
+Where to eat: Mandrakis

-- In order to make the best of your visit, book visits to indoor sites such as art galleries and museums on rainy days.
+• In order to make the best of your visit, book visits to indoor sites such as art galleries and museums on rainy days.

-- Although the days are warm and sunny, the nights can be pretty chilly.
+• Although the days are warm and sunny, the nights can be pretty chilly.
 Be sure to bring along some warm clothes and an umbrella to enjoy the city at night as well.

-- Be sure to cross-check the opening timings of the various attractions, since it varies throughout the year.
+• Be sure to cross-check the opening timings of the various attractions, since it varies throughout the year.

 FAQs